karandwivedi1337/Fireconfig/README.txt

 A front end for the linux firewall with basic and advanced filtering features such as creating and modifying custom chains.

-Monitoring support to view firewall rules as well as active connections simultaneously is inclded.
+Monitoring support to view firewall rules as well as active connections simultaneously is included.

 Incorportes added features such as port scanning, information on IP, whois, reverse lookup and more.